pts/movemetafs/README.txt

 of the form `:<ino-hex>:<fs>:' if multiple files have the same shortened principal, shortened again if necessary.

-In the current version of movemetafs, tagged files cannot span multiple filesystems, i.e. all of them must have the same st_dev value in their lstat(2) structure, and this st_dev value must be the same as the value for the root folder of the carrier filesystem (--root-prefix=).
-This is automatically ensured if --root-prefix= doesn't have any mount points deep inside it (check it in /proc/mounts).
-Attempts to tag or untag files with a different st_dev value will result in a `Remote I/O error' (EREMOTEIO).
-No other restrictions are present when accessing files with different st_dev value in `meta/root'.
+No restrictions are present when accessing files with different st_dev value in `meta/root'.
+In versions before 0.05, attempts to tag or untag files with a different st_dev value (than of `root.prefix') resulted in a `Remote I/O error' (EREMOTEIO).
+Now this restriction is removed, but please read section ``Migration'' about possibly unsafe filesystem operatios.

 Description: Each file has a textual description associated with it, which can be used to add additional information (such as the story depicted on the